-We also evaluated a variety of alternative scenarios and one-way sensitivity analyses.
-For 55 year-old men active surveillance remained more effective but was less costly than surgery by approximately \$400.
-When a scenario was created in which the definitive treatment received by patients beginning active surveillance was changed from IMRT to brachytherapy, the active surveillance pathway retained its higher QALY production but became more than \$5,000 less expensive than radical prostatectomy.
+The body of the report includes the results of several other alternative scenarios, along with the results of numerous one-way sensitivity analyses.
+Among the key findings was that if the definitive treatment received by patients beginning active surveillance is changed from IMRT to brachytherapy, the active surveillance pathway retains its higher QALY production but becomes approximately \$4,000 less expensive than radical prostatectomy.
 In all alternative scenarios and sensitivity analyses, active surveillance generated higher QALYs than radical prostatectomy.
-And, even in scenarios in which costs were increased for active surveillance, such as when representative private payer costs were examined, the absolute difference between active surveillance and prostatectomy remained small, leading to cost savings for active surveillance or incremental cost-effectiveness ratios well below \$10,000 per QALY.
+And, even in scenarios in which costs were increased for active surveillance, such as when representative private payer costs were examined, the absolute lifetime cost difference between active surveillance and prostatectomy remained small, leading to cost savings for active surveillance or incremental cost-effectiveness ratios for active surveillance well below \$10,000 per QALY.

-Open radical prostatectomy vs. robot-assisted laparoscopic prostatectomy approaches for radical prostatectomy.
+Open radical prostatectomy vs. robot-assisted laparoscopic prostatectomy

+The findings of the systematic review, and assumptions about costs in the economic model, meant that our base case analysis was not constructed to compare different surgical approaches for radical prostatectomy.
 We did perform an alternative analysis assuming "maximal" effectiveness for robotic vs. open prostatectomy--in other words, if all nominal differences of the pooled results in the systematic review were considered true differences.
-Using these estimates, a 10-week gain in QALYs would be realized for robot-assisted surgery from reduced rates of complications and side effects.
-In addition, lifetime cost savings of approximately \$1,400 would be obtained with robotic prostatectomy.
+Using these estimates, an 8-week gain in QALYs would be realized for robot-assisted surgery from reduced rates of complications and side effects.
+In addition, lifetime cost savings of approximately \$1,700 would be obtained with robotic prostatectomy.
 It is important to note that the cost estimates used in this analysis are based on Medicare payments for these surgical techniques, and do not take into account the substantial differences in acquisition cost, maintenance, and supplies between the surgical approaches.